kkdey/CountClust/README.md

 ## Updates

-CountClust version 1.6.1 is now out.
-Check the NEWS file for the updates!.
+CountClust version 1.6.2 is now out.
+We now have added a StructurePie() feature to integrate CountClust clustering with t-SNE or PCA plots!
+See the README below!

 ## How to cite